MSI GS76 Stealth highlights new gaming laptops with Intel H-series CPUs and RTX 3080 GPUs

 MSI GE76 Raider specs and highlights

-The MSI GE76 Raider is the slightly bigger version of the Stealth that can focus on power over weight.
-Its donning a sleek dark silver aluminum chassis similar to before, but now it boasts a panoramic lightbar on the lip of its deck.
+The MSI GE76 Raider is a slightly bigger version of the Stealth that can focus on power over weight.
+It's donning a sleek dark silver aluminum chassis similar to before, but now it boasts a panoramic lightbar on the lip of its deck.
 It actually looks rather stylish as opposed to cheap, like most lightbars.

 Highlights include its 17.3-inch, 4K 120Hz display with 100% Adobe RGB, 11th Gen Intel Core i9-11980HK processor, Nvidia GeForce RTX 3080 GPU with 16GB of VRAM and whopping 99.9Whr battery pack.